TI-Toolkit/tokens-wiki/tokens/If.md

 ## Memory Leaks

 Each time the program enters an <tt>If-Then</tt> block, the calculator uses 35+(size of the condition) bytes of memory to keep track of the block.
-This memory is given back to you as soon as the program reaches an <tt><a href="/end">End</a></tt> statement.
+This memory is given back to you as soon as the program reaches an <tt><a href="End.md">End</a></tt> statement.
 This isn't really a problem unless you're low on RAM, or have a lot of nested If-Then statements.
-However, if you use <tt><a href="/goto">Goto</a></tt> to jump out of such a statement, you lose those bytes for as long as the program is running — and if you keep doing this, you might easily run out of memory, resulting in [ERR:MEMORY](/errors#memory).
+However, if you use <tt><a href="Goto.md">Goto</a></tt> to jump out of such a statement, you lose those bytes for as long as the program is running — and if you keep doing this, you might easily run out of memory, resulting in [ERR:MEMORY](errors#memory).

 ## Optimization